 BizInsure makes it easy and easy for Home Health Aides in Kentucky to locate insurance that will safeguard their small-scale business.
-Insurance for Home Health Aides and Agencies is available regardless of your location in Kentucky, from Cincinnati to Cleveland to Toledo to Columbus.
+Insurance for Home Health Aides and Agencies is available regardless of your location in Kentucky, if it’s from Lexington or Louisville or Bowling Green.

 Home Health Aides are in demand across every state, including Kentucky.
 If you’re interested in a career in health care, this is a promising way to get into the field and have an impact on the health of patients throughout the Buckeye State.

 According to 2021 data from the Bureau of Labor Statistics, Kentucky has just under 21,180 home care aides and personal aides.
 In the next few years, this number will likely increase.
 The number of home health aides in the country will increase by 25% between 2021 and 2030.
 This is faster than the average growth rate for all occupations of 8%.

 Kentucky’s average salary for home health aides or personal care aides is $29,200.
 The average hourly wage is $14.04.
 Kentucky home health aides might earn more in larger cities than in rural areas or smaller metropolitan areas.
 The average annual salary for home health and personal care aides in Bowling Green is $31,520, and Louisville is $31,160, respectively.